Eschatologue/CM_wiki/docs/character-creation/origin/species/goliath.md

 ### Large Form

 Starting at character level 5, you can change your size to Large as a **:rsc-b: Bonus Action**{ .rsc } if you're in big enough space.
 This transformation lasts for 10 minutes or until you end it (no action required).
 For that duration, you have Advantage on Strength checks, and your **:rsc-spd: Speed**{ .rsc } increases by 10 feet.
-Once you use this trait, you can't use it again until you finish a Long Rest.
+Once you use this trait, you can't use it again until you finish a **:rest-long: Long Rest**.

 ### Powerful Build